The War Lord

-The War Lord is a 1965 American drama historical film directed by Franklin J. Schaffner and starring Charlton Heston.
+The War Lord is a 1965 American historical drama film directed by Franklin J. Schaffner and starring Charlton Heston.
 The film, which concerns medieval warfare and culture in 11th-century Normandy, is an adaptation of the play The Lovers by Leslie Stevens.
 The film also features Richard Boone, Rosemary Forsyth, Guy Stockwell, Maurice Evans, Niall MacGinnis, Henry Wilcoxon and James Farentino, with Jon Alderson, Allen Jaffe, Sammy Ross, and Woodrow Parfrey.

 Plot

-Chrysagon de la Cruex (Heston) is a Norman knight charged with defending a Flemish village.
-At the heart of the story is a doomed romance, which defies the social norms and sparks a growing confrontation with Chrysagon's brother, Draco (Stockwell).

-Chrysagon encounters Bronwyn (Forsyth), his future love, as she is harassed by his own men.
+Chrysagon de la Cruex is a Norman knight whose duke gives him a Flemish village to rule and protect, commanding him to keep their goodwill.
+He and his men arrive in time to beat off Frisian raiders who leave behind a boy, the son of their leader, who conceals his identity.
+Chrysagon encounters Bronwyn, his future love, as she is being harassed by his own men.
 Gradually he finds himself falling for the girl he has rescued.
-Bronwyn's father, the village chief, Odins, later asks Chrysagon's permission for Bronwyn to marry Marc, to whom Bronwyn has been betrothed since childhood.
+Odins, the village chief, later asks Chrysagon's permission for Bronwyn to marry Odins' son Marc, to whom Bronwyn has been betrothed since childhood.
 Chrysagon approves, but soon regrets the decision.
 He wants Bronwyn for himself.

-He later learns of "Droit du seigneur", a right which permits the Lord of the Domain to sleep with any virgin woman on her wedding night.
-But custom demands Bronwyn be given up by dawn.
-The following day, Bronwyn is not returned and Marc demands justice.
-What the village does not realize is that she has chosen to stay of her own free will.
-All of this takes place against the background of war against Frisian raiders who plague the Flemish coast.